data-lessons/dh-openrefine/_episodes/03-basic-functions-I-petitiondata.md

 Facets are intended to group together common values and OpenRefine limits the number of values allowed in a single facet to ensure the software does not perform slowly or run out of memory.
 If you create a facet where there are many unique values (for example, a facet on a 'book title' column in a data set that has one row per book) the facet created will be very large and may either slow down the application, or OpenRefine will not create the facet.

-## Exercise 3: Find all publications without a DOI
+## Exercise 3: Find all petitions without a legislative action summary
 * Use the 'Facet by blank' function to find all petitions in this data set without a legislative action summary.

 ## Amending data through facets